 - Things you made the reader believe were true in the first book become less certain (for example, the reader might think a character corrupt, or else dead, but will discover they are not)

 Besides making your middle book offer the reader some element of surprise, think of how you can increase tension and uncertainty.
 Make the second book like a rickety bridge to the third.
 Tolkien does this in The Lord of the Rings by:

-- Multiplying the settings of the book and making each offer a subset of characters its own challenges
+- Multiplying the settings of the book and making each offer a subset of characters their own challenges

 - Having characters make surprise returns